KurdyMalloy/CKEasyWifiConfig/README.md

 Any line beginning with the character '#' or '/' will be ignored and considered a comment.

 The parameter names in the file are case sensitive, they need to be uppercase.
-Here is the possible values for each parameters:
+Here are the possible values for each parameters:

 **SECURITY:**